MEET THE Defend TEAM

 Louise Southern, Board Member

 I have been married to my husband Michael since 2004, and we have 3 children.
 We adopted our two oldest boys through the North Carolina foster care system in 2012.
+Just about everything that I thought I knew changed the moment that they came to live with us on that October night.

 The greatest privilege of my life has been my role as mother to three amazing boys.
-I am deeply passionate about serving my heart and home community via my role with Defend the Fatherless..
+I am deeply passionate about serving my heart and home community via my role with Defend the Fatherless.

 DTF@defendthefatherless.org